Offering your donkeys access to safe trees and shrubs is a great way of supplementing their diet with fibre as well as providing mental stimulation.

 Branches and small logs

-These can be cut and placed (with bark and leaves on) in the enclosure.
+Branches or small logs can be cut and placed (with bark and leaves on) in the enclosure.
 As with any new toy/boredom breaker the novelty can wear off so branches are best removed and replaced once the donkeys have stripped them.
-Care should be taken when introducing anything new to your donkeys and this is no exception.
-Just introduce one log to start with giving them time to get used to it and ensure no fighting over the new branch.
-If there is, simply provide another log to avoid confrontations.
+Care should be taken when introducing anything new to your donkeys, and this is no exception.
+Just introduce one log to start with giving them time to get used to it and ensure no fighting is occurring over the new branch, if there is provide another log to avoid confrontations.

 Recommended tree and shrub species: